Sirius2713/divvy_station_cluster/README.md

-# divvy_station_cluster
+# Unlock Chicago: Can Divvy Bike Complement CTA and Cars?
-Final project for MACS 30519 Spatial Cluster Analysis
+The Spatial Cluster Analysis of Divvy Bike Stations

+This is the repository of the codes, data and all related material of MACS 30519 final project.